eniyan123-pit/demo/README.md

 My Father name is Balasubramanian.
 My Mother name is Gayathri.
 I have an one elder brother and his name is Adhiyan.
 My Father is an Buisnesman.
 My Mother is an House wife.
+My ispiration is periyar. periyar is an great social reformer and leader who dedicated his entire life to fighting against inequility.
+He strongly believed in Education.